foundriesio/docs/source/reference-manual/factory/event-queues.rst

  * When a device applies a configuration change.
  * When an OTA update starts and completes.

-Event queues are implemented using Google PubSub_ to provide customers with a well understood and tested framework.
+Event queues are implemented using Google PubSub_ to provide a well understood and tested framework.
 There are two types of event queues that can be created:

  * Push - Works as a webhook_ service.
 Events are sent